-- Chase: Log in to your account online and choose the Paperless button within an account summary or Account management under the Profile and settings icon in the top right corner of your browser.
+- Chase: Log in to your account online and choose the Paperless button within the account summary.
+Or select Account settings under the Profile and Settings icon in the top right corner of your browser.

 - Citi: The bank says to receive paper statements, log in to CitiManager, click on the “Statement” tab and select the “Go Paperless” sub-tab.
 Make sure there’s no checkmark in the paperless field and click “I Agree.”

 Receiving a paper copy of your credit card bill is a great way to pay attention to — and cut back on — your monthly spending.
 This is especially important if you have a balance on your credit card bill.